Airtable Source

 - ✅ An active Airtable account

-- ✅ For OAuth: Admin access to Airtable bases you want to sync
+- ✅ For OAuth: an Airtable account with access to the bases or workspaces you want to sync (specific bases or workspaces are granted during authorization)

 - ✅ For Personal Access Token: Ability to create tokens at airtable.com/create/tokens